peranakanfrancis/mary/content/en/home/contact.md

 weight = 130  # Order that this section will appear.

 title = "Contact us"
-subtitle = "He who receives you receives Me, and he who receives Me receives Him who sent Me. **- [Matthew 10: 40]**."
+subtitle = "Our parish office is ready to serve you anytime."

 # Automatically link email and phone?
 autolink = true